Program Details

 Faculty & Staff

-This program is led by Andrea Silva, a Kinesiology professor with a background in psychology and exercise/sports science.
-Professor Silva's specific focus area is mental skills training, specifically how we can perform to our best ability.
+This program is led by Andrea Silva, PhD, a Kinesiology professor with a background in psychology and exercise/sports science.
+Dr. Silva's specific focus area is mental skills training, specifically how we can perform to our best ability.
+She has led this course previously.

 Program Structure